 - We’re your first step in preparing to transfer for a degree.

 - Our language classes can help you meet the language requirement for some B.A. degrees.

 - Transfer to a 4-year institution to complete a bachelor’s degree in modern languages.

-Kishwaukee College offers credit by proficiency examination for Spanish 101, 102, and 201 as well as French 101 and 102.
+- We offer credit by proficiency examination for Spanish 101, 102 and 201.
 Students interested in taking proficiency examinations for these courses should inquire at Student Services (C2100) for more information.
 The non-refundable cost for each exam is $15 per semester hour.
 Students receiving a grade of C, a score of 70% or higher on a proficiency exam are awarded three credit hours for the corresponding course.